 Pictures on the website speak without words.
 You can either use images of your work and team members or buy appropriate stock photos to help convey your message.
 These images will need to be processed before they are used on the website.
 This essentially means: more images, more cost.

 Videos are increasing becoming popular way to show off a business.
 Use of drone footage in businesses such as real estate and big warehouses is becoming popular.
 These, of course, add to the cost.

 Next, list and describe all the features you would like on the website.
 These are features such as social media integration, ecommerce, SEO, calendar, forms, slideshows, blog, etc. Again, the more the features that you want on the website, the higher the cost of its development.

 Finally, let’s talk about the design itself.
 There are 2 routes you can take: the cookie-cutter (template) route or a custom website design route.

 Templated websites are cost effective and perfect for a tight budget.
 What you gain in dollars though, you lose in flexibility.
 You will have to massage your content to fit into the template.
 The template would be personalized with your marketing messages and images that can give your website a custom look without the higher price.

 A custom design route is best if you want to integrate with other platforms, need your website in multiple languages, or other features that add complexity to the development of the website.
 If cost is a concern, let your web consultant know.
 They can steer the project to stay within your cost parameters.

 So, what should a website cost?
 If this question is foremost in your mind when you are thinking about building a new website, that means cost is an overriding issue for you.
-Go with a templated website.
-We have templates that start as low as $45/month with no upfront cost.
+Check out our 1-2-3 Go Plan crafted for businesses that have a small budget.

 If you are serious about building a website that serves your business goals while delivering a great user experience, then we’d be happy to discuss how to bring your vision to life.